-The significant contributions of this study should explain zakat estimation that is consistent with current reality and the demand of objective of Shariah.
-It also scrutinizes the justification for the change made to the estimation of zakat law due to the technological change in globalization today that necessitates the high cost of crops.
-It also probes into the prerequisites and the method of agricultural zakat by concluding the opinions of earlier Islamic scholars (fuqaha) and contemporary scholars.
-Finally, it also attempts to recommend the estimation of agricultural zakat based on the more dynamic objective of Shariah.
+The significant contributions of this study should explain zakat estimation that is consistent with the current reality and the demand of the objective of Islamic law (shariah).
+It also scrutinises the justification for the change made to the estimation of zakat caused by the globalisation of the technological revolution that imposes the high cost of crops.
+It also probes into the prerequisites and the method of agricultural zakat by concluding the opinions of earlier Islamic scholars and contemporary scholars.
+Finally, it offers recommendations for the estimation of agricultural zakat based on the more dynamic objective of shariah.